Sequential Exponential Lower Bounds for the Advection-Diffusion Equation with Shear Flows: Exponential Lower bound of the advection diffusion equation

 Assume that $\rho(0,\cdot) \in L^2_{x,y}$ is mean-zero and that

 Then there exist constants $0 < c_1 < c_2$, depending on $U$ and $\rho(0,\cdot)$, such that for all $t \ge 0$,

 \end{theorem}

 \begin{remark} It is well known that if we instead consider the advection--diffusion equation on $\mathbb{T}\times \mathbb{R}$ with the Couette flow drift $U(t,y)=y$, then for mean-zero-in-$x$ initial data the solution to \eqref{shear} exhibits superexponential decay of its $L^2$ norm in time (see, for example, \cite{kelvin1887stability,bedrossian2016enhanced,masmoudi2022stability}).
-The key differences for Couette flow in this setting and the theorem above is, such a Couette flow is neither bounded nor integrable. \end{remark} We now present the proof of Theorem \ref{main}. \begin{proof}[Proof of Theorem \ref{main} ] It is standard to use the energy estimate to show the upper bound, we now focus on deriving the lower bound.
-Assume there exists a solution $\rho$ that decays faster than exponential.
-We are going to prove $\rho=0$.
-Consider the Fourier expansion of $\rho:$ $\rho(t,x,y)=\sum\limits_{k\in\mathbb{Z}}\rho_{k}(t,y)e^{ikx}$, we are going to show that $\rho_{k}=0$, for all $k\in\mathbb{Z}$.
-Now assume there is a $k$ such that $\rho_{k}\neq 0$, by Plancherel theorem, then $\|\rho_k\|_{L^2_y}$ must decay faster than exponential in time.
-We have the following equation governing $\rho_{k}$:
+The key differences for Couette flow in this setting and the theorem above are, such a Couette flow is neither bounded nor integrable. \end{remark} We now present the proof of Theorem \ref{main}. \begin{proof}[Proof of Theorem \ref{main} ] It is standard to use the energy estimate to show the upper bound; we now focus on deriving the lower bound.